googleforgames/open-match-docs/site/content/en/docs/Guides/api.md

 ## Interacting with Open Match via the HTTP endpoint
 Open Match provides REST API for all of its external components using the [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) plugin.
 Below is a vanilla in-cluster Go program to interact with Open Match via its HTTP endpoint.
+Please see the [Open Match's API definitions](https://github.com/googleforgames/open-match/tree/master/api) for the latest HTTP endpoints each service is using.
 ```go
 import (
   "fmt"